adngdb/entity-system-js/docs/index.md

 };

 MyProcessor.prototype.update = function (dt) {
-    let entities = this.manager.getEntitiesWithComponent('MyComponent');
+    let entities = this.manager.getComponentsData('MyComponent');

-    // Do something on those entities...
+    // Do something on these entities…
 };

 manager.addProcessor(new MyProcessor(manager));